junxit/us-congress-bills-115/metadata.md

 - 2018-04-11 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 297 - 121 (Roll no. 135).(text: CR H3119-3121)
 - 2018-04-11 — The previous question was ordered pursuant to the rule.
 - 2018-04-11 — The resolution provides for one hour of debate on each measure.
 The rule provides for H.R.
 4061 and H.R.
 4293 to be considered under closed rules.
+- 2018-04-12 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.